 About the project

-The UConn Library is creating a new collection that will gather and make accessible marketing and other original resources from active small businesses in Connecticut, to serve as a resource for students and faculty in UConn’s School of Business and to make accessible via the UConn Library’s digital repository.
+The UConn Library has a new collection that gathers and makes accessible marketing and other original resources from active small businesses in Connecticut, to serve as a resource for students and faculty in UConn’s School of Business and to make accessible via the UConn Library’s digital repository.
 Through these resources students will learn how these businesses were conceived, formed, evolved, struggled through economic downturns and phenomena such as a global pandemic, and thrived.

 One of the UConn School of Business’ areas of focus (for new investment) is taking a leading role in efforts to bolster the success of our state’s economic development.
 Small businesses are vital to the economy, and this project is designed to appeal to students who look to make a positive impact in the communities they live in.
 This project can also be part of entrepreneurship education.
 Providing a collection showing documents related to small businesses, as a means to inform budding entrepreneurs and students in the School of Business, is in the state’s best economic, manufacturing and cultural interests, both to support current businesses and to draw new small businesses to the state.

-The project will build on the strong relationship between the UConn Library and the UConn School of Business.
-The Library will gather and make accessible the resources; the School of Business will integrate the resources into their curriculum for undergraduate and graduate students.
+The project builds on the strong relationship between the UConn Library and the UConn School of Business.
+The Library gathers and makes accessible the resources; the School of Business will integrate the resources into their curriculum for undergraduate and graduate students.
 The collections will serve as teaching resources, as instructional tools for students studying entrepreneurship and how small business form and thrive.

 Types of materials we collect